 The Straits Times says that the baby’s parents decided to let her sleep with them because it was easier to feed her that way.

-In the morning, the little one’s father reportedly felt something was not quite right, and noticed his daughter had stopped breathing.
+In the morning, the little one’s father reportedly felt something was not quite right.
+That was when he noticed his daughter had stopped breathing.

 Her parents rushed their baby to KK Women’s and Children’s Hospital, but it was too late.
 The baby was pronounced dead at the hospital, says the Straits Times.